mirkozaff/DeepGTAPrediction/README.md

 # DeepGtaPrediction
-Simple tools that I used to generate and run a car distance and speed prediction model with VPilot and DeepGTAV.
+Code that I used to generate and run a car distance and speed prediction model with VPilot and DeepGTAV.

-## Requirements
+# Requirements
 1. [DeepGTAV](https://github.com/ai-tor/DeepGTAV) must be installed and [VPilot](https://github.com/cpgeier/VPilot) must be in the same folder.

 2. Python enviroment with: